Lima, Provincia de Lima Airbnb Market Data 2026: STR Report & Statistics

 Cancellation Policy Insights for Lima

-- The prevailing Airbnb cancellation policy trend in Lima is Moderate, used by 45.3% of listings.
+- The prevailing Airbnb cancellation policy trend in Lima is Flexible, used by 44.3% of listings.

 - The market strongly favors guest-friendly terms, with 81.7% of listings offering Flexible or Moderate policies.
 This suggests guests in Lima may expect booking flexibility.